Trump Is Still Spreading Lies About COVID, After Becoming Severely Ill

-This afternoon at 2:37 p.m., President Donald Trump tweeted that he will be leaving Walter Reed Medical Center at 6:30 p.m. after a three-day hospitalization following testing positive for COVID-19.
+This afternoon at 2:37 p.m., President Donald Trump tweeted that he will be leaving Walter Reed National Military Medical Center at 6:30 p.m. after a three-day hospitalization following testing positive for COVID-19.
 “Feeling really good!” he wrote.
 “Don’t be afraid of Covid.
 Don’t let it dominate your life.
 We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!”

 While we — as a nation — are beyond the ability to be shocked by anything Trump tweets, it is still dismaying to be reminded that there is seemingly no end to Trump’s cruelty and disregard for human life.
 Even after he experienced serious symptoms of COVID-19, needing supplemental oxygen and his fever spiking to 103, he shows no concern for the people he has been tasked with protecting.
 COVID-19 has killed 210,000+ people in the United States, many of whom died either because they did not have access to the medical care they needed, or because they fell for the rampant disinformation, particularly in the form of anti-mask propaganda, from the Trump administration.